 Share Our Strength’s Cooking Matters

-- Adults (special addendums are available for parents of preschoolers and those with Diabetes)
+- Adults (special addendums are available for those with Diabetes)

 - Families with children ages 6 to 12

 - Childcare Professionals

 - Cooking Matters for Parents

 Cooking Matters helps solve the dual problem of food insecurity and obesity.

 If you are interested in hosting a Cooking Matters course, answer these quick questions.
 If the answer to all of them is yes, then you are in!

 - Do you serve low-income clients?